HomoScriptor-Project/HomoScriptor/README.md

 # HomoScriptor: A Community-driven Human-Written Dataset for Language Model Fine-Tuning

 <!-- Place this tag where you want the button to render. -->
-<a class="github-button" href="https://github.com/HomoScriptor-Project/HomoScriptor" data-icon="octicon-star" data-show-count="true" aria-label="Star HomoScriptor-Project/HomoScriptor on GitHub">Star</a><a class="github-button" href="https://github.com/HomoScriptor-Project/HomoScriptor/discussions" data-color-scheme="no-preference: light_high_contrast; light: light_high_contrast; dark: light;" data-icon="octicon-comment-discussion" aria-label="Discuss HomoScriptor-Project/HomoScriptor on GitHub">Discuss</a>
+<a class="github-button" href="https://github.com/HomoScriptor-Project/HomoScriptor/discussions" data-icon="octicon-comment-discussion" aria-label="Discuss HomoScriptor-Project/HomoScriptor on GitHub">Discuss</a>

 ### *Together, let's create a remarkable dataset that fuels innovation and drives the progress of language models!*